 Kabbage vs OnDeck: Company Valuations

 Small business owners are lucky to have so many options today to get short term working capital, with OnDeck and Kabbage leading the way.
-We recommend OnDeck overall for small businesses because they loan larger amounts of money quickly, with longer terms.
-Kabbage is a good option for small businesses that generate lower revenues of $50K – $150K.
+We recommend OnDeck overall for small businesses because they loan larger amounts of money with longer terms.
+Kabbage is a good option for small businesses that generate lower revenues of $50K – $150K, or who need monthly payment terms.